 I originally come from an arts background.
 For many years I worked as a classical singer before making my decision to train as a therapist.

-I work with individuals and couples and I have undertaken further training at COSRT to support my work with the latter.
-In my practice, I regularly support adult survivors of childhood abuse and trauma and have considerable understanding of working with complex PTSD.
+I work with individuals and couples and I have undertaken further training at the College of Sexual Relationship Therapists (COSRT) to support my work with the latter.
+In my practice, I regularly support adult survivors of childhood abuse and trauma, and have considerable understanding of working with complex PTSD.
 I also have significant experience of supporting clients who are struggling with problematic behaviour, including disordered eating, excessive internet use, sexual compulsivity, love addiction and co-dependency, and clients who work the Twelve-Step programme.
 I have had further training in working with clients who are experiencing insomnia.

 I work with clients who are experiencing work related anxiety, especially those who regularly give presentations where there is an expectation to perform with confidence.